ESikich/PowerShellToolbox/DCHealthCheck/README.md

 # Domain Controller Health Check Script

 ## Overview
-This PowerShell script is designed to assess the health of all domain controllers within an Active Directory domain.
+Designed to assess the health of all domain controllers within an Active Directory domain.
 It's a comprehensive tool for system administrators and IT professionals to maintain the operational efficiency and integrity of domain controllers.

 ## Features
 - **Active Directory Module Check**: Ensures the Active Directory PowerShell module is installed and loaded.